ta4j/ta4j-wiki/Backtesting.md

 ### Running your backtest

-Once you constructed [your time series](Time-series-and-bars.md) and [your trading strategy](Trading-strategies.md), you can backtest the strategy by just calling:
+Once you constructed [your bar series](Bar-series-and-bars.md) and [your trading strategy](Trading-strategies.md), you can backtest the strategy by just calling:

 ```java
 BarSeries series = ...